Food.ee

 Solutions

-This was simply adding friction to create inconsistent results and a lot of extra work for Foodee teams to correct.
+The existing signup flow was adding noticeable friction and produced inconsistent results.
+In turn, these incomplete signup details created a lot of extra work for Foodee teams to correct.

 The only detail we absolutely needed was an address – everything else could be added progressively which would then narrow down their results.
 This gave our users much more confidence that we were showing them the entire set of restaurants.